-Difference Between Computing Major and Specializations
+Difference Between Major and Specializations

 - a Computing Major with a choice of Sub-Plans; or